Shavar Jeffries: Success Academy Charter Schools

 Shavar Jeffries resigned from the Board of Directors of the Success Academy Charter Schools in 2017.
 Jeffries is a critic of Education Secretary Betsy DeVos and President Donald Trump.
 This position was in conflict with Success Academy chief executive officer Eva Moskowitz, who had supported Hillary Clinton, but was muted in her criticism of Trump until several days after Jeffries' resignation.

 The resignation of Jeffries came before Dan Loeb, Success Academy board chair and wealthy hedge fund executive made racial remarks about State Senate Democratic leader Andrea Stewart-Cousins.
 These comments triggered a PR crisis in the biggest charter network of NYC.
 Loeb's statement was the black lawmaker "did more damage to people of color than anyone who has ever donned a hood."
 Moskowitz said an apology for these remarks was necessary.
 The complete post of Loeb ridiculed the legislator for not supporting charter schools.
 He lauded State Senator Jeff Klein who was always vocal in backing charter institutions.
 93 percent of students enrolled as Success Academy are either Black or Latino.
-An article published in the New York Post last April 30, 2018 said Loeb will quit as Success Academy's chairman.
-Loeb was also criticized because of email exchanges with former Deputy Mayor Richard Buery in 2014 regarding the alleged insensitivity of Mayor Bill de Blasio of New York City towards charter school accomplishments.

-Education reform remains a controversial policy concern in the USA.
-The National Assessment of Educational Progress published a gloomy report showing many American high school senior students are not yet ready for college.
-This woeful situation stimulates the schools choice movement and supporters of charter schools which include Shavar Jeffries.
-He demonstrated disappointment regarding the low-key political discussion regarding the worsening quality of primary and secondary education.